zpscofield/young-jwstpipe/README.md

         - The modified 1/f noise correction algorithm is more significantly modified to handle bright, extended sources and perform better in cluster fields.
 In general, it does this by using full-row 1/f noise estimates when the amplifier estimate is unreasonably high.
 Additionally, this algorithm was updated to incorporate multiprocessing.
         - The original 1/f noise correction and background subtraction codes are courtesy of the [*CEERS team*](https://github.com/ceers/ceers-nircam).
+- Speeds up pipeline execution by implementing MPI for stage 1 and 2 processing.
 - Organizes calibrated exposures based on filter and uses the source catalog from the longest wavelength filter as the astrometric calibration catalog for other filters to ensure proper alignment.
     - The longest wavelength filter can also be matched to an external catalog provided by the user, and if no external catalog is provided then the initial absolute astrometric